thinegan/terraform-aws-cli/README.md

 > The `--rm` flag will completely destroy the container and its data on exit.

 ### ⚙️ Build the image
-You can build the image locally directly from the Dockerfiles, using the build script.
+The image can be built locally directly from the Dockerfiles, using the build script.

 It will :
 * Lint the Dockerfile with [Hadolint](https://github.com/hadolint/hadolint);